kbroman/ProgrammingNotes/pop_os.md

   - go to the desktop with the app of interest
   - click Super
   - drag the app to the miniturized desktops on the right
+  - alternatively, super-shift-up/down

+- To move an app between monitors, use super-shift-left/right

 - Alt-space to open a window's menu; includes an option to move the window to desktop above or below